 During this meeting, Sukarno and his ministers voiced their fears about the Dutch "using the British occupation as a cover to achieve a coup d'etat."
 Flatly refusing to deal with NICA, the Indonesians warned that the situation was "rapidly deteriorating."
 They described provocations by Dutch troops, who had just started to arrive in Java in small numbers.
 A number of Javanese, the Republicans said, had been killed by "irresponsible shooting" from nervous, "trigger happy" Dutch forces.
 Many of these assaults were "made from trucks with the marking 'USA' on them," and "many of the Dutch are dressed in U.S. uniforms."
 Koke explained that the trucks and uniforms were Lend-Lease supplies issued in Australia.
 "The U.S.," he said, "had no responsibility for it."
 Sukarno replied that Indonesian leaders knew this.
 The masses, however, did not, and they have concluded that "the U.S. approves of these assaults."

-35 twenty-five Indonesians from a building facing the headquarters of KNIL commander Lieutenant General L. H. van Oyen, who had arrived in Batavia a few days earlier.
+That same day, Koke and other SSU officers were eyewitnesses to the kind of Dutch provocation mentioned by Sukarno and his ministers.
+Down the street from SSU headquarters, shouting Dutch soldiers waved their weapons while forcibly evicting some twenty-five Indonesians from a building facing the headquarters of KNIL commander Lieutenant General L. H. van Oyen, who had arrived in Batavia a few days earlier.
 When asked what the soldiers were doing, a Dutch officer replied, "Moving the Indonesians out as they did not want them across the street from Gen. van Oyen."
 The officer further observed that "the Indonesians were spies."
 American intelligence operatives, however, subsequently learned that the building facing van Oyen's headquarters was a relief and welfare center and that the alleged spies were in their mid-teens.
-It seemed that the Indonesians' only "crime" had been occupying a building flying the ubiquitous red-and-white nationalist flag.36
+It seemed that the Indonesians' only "crime" had been occupying a building flying the ubiquitous red-andwhite nationalist flag.